Frida Tsai

-Early life
+Early life and education

-Tsai was born on 2 September 1971 and raised in Yuchi, Nantou by her grandparents.
-As a teen, she moved to Taipei to live with her parents and later earned a Ph.D from National Taiwan University.
-She then taught at Shih Hsin University.
+Tsai was born on 2 September 1971 and was raised by her grandparents in Yuchi, Nantou.
+As a teenager, she moved to Taipei to live with her parents and was educated at Taipei Municipal Shilin Commercial Vocational School.
+After graduating from Chihlee University of Technology, she earned a master's degree in psychology at Shih Hsin University and earned her Ph.D. in biotechnology from National Taiwan University.
+Her doctoral dissertation was titled, "Differentiation of Farmers Under Agricultural Structural Transformation, 1980-2005" (Chinese: 農業結構轉型下的農民分化).
+After receiving her doctorate, she became a professor at Shih Hsin University.

 Activism

 Tsai is an active member of the Taiwan Rural Front, serving as the group's spokesperson.
 In this position, she was critical of the agricultural policies supported by the Ma Ying-jeou administration, describing the Land Expropriation Act in particular as "a tool for land developers and speculators."
 Tsai has led multiple protests as part of her advocacy for farmers' rights.
 In 2013, she mobilized a few hundred people to occupy the Executive Yuan, after the Miaoli County Government announced that it would repurpose land belonging to four families in Zhunan Township.
 After the Sunflower Student Movement of April 2014, Tsai cofounded the Taiwan Citizen Union and Taiwan March with protest organizers.